knight-ryu12/fredboat.com/public/markdown/index.md

 This site is hosted as an open source project on [Netlify](https://www.netlify.com/).

-The FredBoat logo was created by Sturm/JDK\#0216.
+The FredBoat logo was created by Sturm - jdkemt\#0216.